apache/incubator-kie-tools/kie-wb-common-dmn/README.md

 9) `kie-wb-common-dmn-webapp-kogito-runtime`

 Webapp targeting _kogito_ integration with VSCode etc. No decorations.
-To run this module launch the `gwt` plugin with the `kogito` profile; i.e. `mvn clean process-resources gwt:run -Pkogito`.
+To run this module launch the `gwt` plugin; i.e. `mvn clean process-resources gwt:run`.
-To package this module for use in the VSCode/GitHub plugin build the `war` with the `kogito` profile; i.e. `mvn clean install -Pkogito`.
+To package this module for use in the VSCode/GitHub plugin build the `war`; i.e. `mvn clean install`.

 10) `kie-wb-common-dmn-webapp-kogito-testing`

 Webapp used for development of _kogito_ decorated with a diagram _navigator_ to emulate integration with VSCode etc.
-To run this module launch the `gwt` plugin with the `kogito` profile; i.e. `mvn clean process-resources gwt:run -Pkogito`.
+To run this module launch the `gwt` plugin; i.e. `mvn clean process-resources gwt:run`.

 11) `kie-wb-common-dmn-webapp-standalone`